-Last summer we took our first beach vacation as a family of four- with a not-quite-3 year old and a newborn in tow!
+Our first beach vacation as a family of four (a couple of years ago) included a not-quite-3 year old and a newborn in tow.
 We spent a few days on Cape Cod with family, with full days on the beach.
 I have never been one to spend tons of time in the sun (hi, pale skin).
-The baby wasn’t even two months old, so I was a little nervous about the trip, but it went so well.
+At the time the baby wasn’t even two months old (I think he was maybe five weeks?).
+I was a little nervous about the trip, but it went so well that this year we actually planned a beach vacation for when our third baby will be just 6 weeks old.
+Keep reading to find out what you need to pack for a family beach vacation with a baby!

 Our beach tent of choice is this one.
 It has enough shade for 3 of us at a time, and I even moved the bubble in there so I could nap close to the baby.
 I will warn you that in heavy wind the tent is not easy to set up by yourself.
 (There was one day a few years ago when my sister and I tried to set it up ourselves on a very windy beach day, and it didn’t go so well…) BUT other than that, it’s a great tent.